-In the current WY 2020/21, through the time of this writing the year has been dry, with rainfall at 42% of normal through May 3, 2021.
-Water levels in the Montebello Forebay dropped nearly 13 feet by the start of the winter season but are presently about 1.7 feet lower than the previous year (April 2020).
+In the current WY 2021/22, through the time of this writing the year started out relatively wet in late 2021 and was subsequently followed by one of the driest period on record from January through mid-April, with rainfall currently at approximately 71% of normal through May 31, 2022.
+Water levels in the Montebello Forebay rose nearly 17 feet by the start of the winter season and are presently about 1.7 feet lower than the previous year (May 2021).
 WRD will continue to replenish with recycled water and continue to monitor groundwater levels in the CBWCB.
 The District anticipates that there will continue to be sufficient supplies of safe and reliable groundwater to meet the demands of the pumpers in our service area in the current and ensuing years.
 Details of the groundwater levels in the CBWCB are described in Chapter 3.